EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 A trough in March 2020 and a significant peak in June are due to the COVID-19 restrictions, followed by gradual Airport reopenings, with digital users searching for information for that upcoming summer holiday.
 Hence, these values are not considered outliers.

-The seasonal plot confirms the gap between when users search for a parking service and the actual holiday season starting: for example, peaks in November are related to the Christmas Holiday season.
+The seasonal plot confirms the gap between when users search for a parking service and when the actual holiday season starts; for example, peaks in November are related to the Christmas Holiday season.
 The same is true for July's search volume peaks, which refer mostly to the users who booked a flight in August.

+The subseries plot, other than emphasizing the seasonal patterns of the time series, shows a spike in January 2020 a month before the COVID-19 virus started spreading worldwide.
+After three months of negative peaks due to the restrictions, at the end of May 2020, the Italian Government allowed the reopening of many activities.
+So, users started searching for booking flights, hence the peak in June 2020.

 ![seasons](https://github.com/EdoardoMonteleoni/keyword-search-volume-forecast/assets/105068746/52f34ee1-2b8d-4e9a-8033-a12cdbfe153b)